Calibration of the strain amplitude recorded with DAS using a strainmeter array: Data and data processing

 \subsection{Pre-processing of DAS data}

-Signals sampled simultaneously on a section of the tight-buffered cable rolled up on a \tunnellocation{Drum} (see Fig.~\ref{fig:BFOfloorplan} and Table~\SMRtablocations{} in the supplemental material) get stacked and subtracted from the recordings in order to reduce common mode laser noise.
-For a gauge-length of 50\,m this noise component clearly dominates the background level of the DAS signal at frequencies below 0.5\,Hz and peaks at about 0.07\,Hz with \Tfiberstrain-amplitudes of a few \Unstrain.
+Waveforms sampled simultaneously on a section of the tight-buffered cable rolled up on a \tunnellocation{Drum} (see Fig.~\ref{fig:BFOfloorplan} and Table~\SMRtablocations{} in the supplemental material) get averaged and subtracted from the recordings in order to reduce common mode laser noise \citep[][their section 2.6 Optical Noise]{lindsey2020}.
+For a gauge-length of 50\,m this coherent noise component clearly dominates the background level of the DAS signal at frequencies below 0.5\,Hz and peaks at about 0.07\,Hz with \Tfiberstrain-amplitudes of a few \Unstrain.
 By subtracting this coherent signal component, the background level is lowered by up to 20\,dB near 0.1\,Hz.
+In the current application, it is essential that the drum is sufficiently decoupled from the rock and that the fiber coiled on the drum does not pick up the earthquake signal.
+Otherwise the correction procedure would affect the earthquake signal amplitude.
+In the supplemental material (section~ \SMRsubsecnoisereduction{} and Figures \SMRfignoiseredP{} and \SMRfignoiseredall{}) we demonstrate that no signature of the earthquake is apparent in the correction signal.

 Data is converted from strain rate to strain for which the noise floor rapidly increases at low frequencies, such that we focus our analysis on frequencies higher than 0.05\,Hz.